Generic selectors

 Motivation

-Interactive data visualization and exploration are essential in data science workflows, allowing analysts and scientists to dynamically explore data and communicate findings effectively.
+Interactive data visualizations are essential in data science workflows, allowing analysts and scientists to dynamically explore data and communicate findings effectively.

 import ipywidgets as widgets